Saintly books, saintly bodies

 Train students to find and navigate a digitised manuscript, identifying bibliographic information and looking up certain folios

-Lead students to connect the contents of the manuscript with the narrative of the text they're reading, thinking about theme and reception
+Lead students to connect the contents of the manuscript with the narrative of the text they're reading

 If relevant, introduce students to the language and register of Art History, looking at manuscript art, illustration, initials, etc.